 - Total laryngectomy evaluation and treatment – This includes laryngectomy pre- and postoperative consultations, tracheoesophageal voice prosthesis (TEP) evaluation and revision and electrolarynx speech training.

 To make an appointment or learn more about the speech and language pathology and other cancer rehabilitation services available at Moffitt, call 1-888-663-3488 or complete a new patient registration form online.
-We schedule patient appointments for Monday through Friday from 7 a.m. to 4:30 p.m., and we do not require referrals.
+We schedule patient appointments for Monday through Friday from 8 a.m. to 4 p.m., and an order must be received prior to your appointment.